elastic/integrations/docs/developer_workflow_bug_fix_older_package_version.md

           Move lightweight manifest to integration for EBS data stream (#3856)
       ```

-2. Run the **integrations-backport** pipeline https://buildkite.com/elastic/integrations-backport for creating the backport-branch.
+2. Run the **integrations-backport** pipeline https://buildkite.com/elastic/integrations-backport for creating the backport branch.

    **Please, pay attention!**, if you just run the pipeline it'll wait for your inputs, nothing will happen without that.